btrr/covid19-epicenters/README.md

 # covid19-epicenters
 Data visualization on the epicenters of the global Covid-19 outbreak, using Matplotlib

-Data Last Updated March 28, 2020
+Data Last Updated for March 28, 2020

 **Sample Insights for New York City:**
 ![NYC New Cases Each Day](./nyc/n-nc.png)